vbaboyan/vbaboyan.github.io/_pages/blog.md

 <div style="text-align:left">
 <H1> In Progress (Please Check Back Later.) </H1>
 <ul>
+<li> Quantified Self: My Solution to Personalized Health & Fitness Tracking  (Expected: In December) <br>
+<li> B-Vitamins and Fatigue.
+(Expected: In January) <br>
 <li> Handedness, Language, and Schizophrenia: Insights From Cerebral Asymmetries.
 (Expected: In January) <br>
-<li> Quantified Self: My Solution to Personalized Health & Fitness Tracking  (Expected: In December) <br>
 <li> Practical Neuroscience: How an understanding of functional networks can help in everyday life.
-(Expected: In December)
+(Expected: In January)